Pylons/pyramid/docs/glossary.rst

      declaration` required by your application.

    declarative configuration
-     The configuration mode in which you use :term:`ZCML` to make a set of :term:`configuration declaration` statements.
-See :term:`pyramid_zcml`.
+     The configuration mode in which you use the combination of :term:`configuration decorator` decorations and a :term:`scan` to configure your Pyramid application.

    Not Found view
       An :term:`exception view` invoked by :app:`Pyramid` when the